targomo/intro-to-isochrones/intro-to-isochrones.md

     .addControl(new mapboxgl.AttributionControl({ compact: true, customAttribution: attributionText }));
 ```

 Much of this is identical to what we have defined before with only a few changes and new additions.
 The map is made in pretty much the same way before with the center set directly instead of using a source coordinate.
 Of the two data URLs present we will use the beaches for the sources and the houses as the targets.
 Lastly the progress bar will be used to show when data is being loaded.
-Now lets create the methods we will need to retrieve and process this data.
+Now let's create the methods we will need to retrieve and process this data.
 Firstly the source and target data needs to be retrieved.

 ```javascript
 // Retrieve the OSM data and update the sources/targets